ASU Library One Search

 The National Registry of Exonerations

-This Registry created by the University of Michigan Law School & Michigan State University College of Law collects, analyzes, and disseminates information about all known exonerations of innocent criminal defendants in the United States, from 1989 to the present.
-They publish exonerees stories and provide accessible, searchable online statistical data about their cases.
-The registry also conducts empirical studies of the process of exoneration and of factors that lead to the underlying wrongful convictions.
+The registry collects, analyzes, and disseminates information about all known exonerations of innocent criminal defendants in the United States, from 1989 to the present.
+It publishes their stories and provides accessible, searchable online statistical data about their cases.
+It also conducts empirical studies of the process of exoneration and of factors that lead to the underlying wrongful convictions.